vulture-boy/duck-hunt-library/content/matchups/039-king-dedede.md

 ### Any State
 - As a superheavy, Dedede regularly lives to about 200%
-- Dedede has a slow horizontal speed but decent vertical mobility; accordingly.
+- Dedede has a slow horizontal speed but decent vertical mobility; prioritize horizontal coverage.
 - Play from at least midrange when possible but make it a goal to keep the game away from making you cornered.
 - Dedede has a total of 4 midair jumps and a f3 jumpsquat.
 - Inhale acts as a command grab and a pseudo-reflector.